 - “Qualified Property” means a residential property that meets building code standards, and you do not use it for farm or business reasons or illegal activities.

 To determine if your property is “qualified,” MBPIA will have your property inspected (at no cost to you).
 If MBPIA decides that your property is not qualified, you are entitled to a written explanation of why the property does not qualify and what you need to do to make it eligible.

 All MBPIA Policies are for one year, which can be renewed on a qualified property for the next two years without another inspection.
 Michigan Basic can schedule inspections after two years at their discretion.
 If you need to make extra repairs, MBPIA can issue a temporary binder for up to 60 days.
 The binder will insure your property while you are waiting for inspection or make the repairs to qualify your property.

 Michigan Basic Insurance offers two types of Michigan homeowners policies

 - Replacement Cost Policy– This policy will allow you to replace, repair or rebuild your damaged property to its original condition, with the same kind and quality materials.
 That means if you have plaster walls it will be replaced with plaster walls.
 To purchase this type of policy, you must insure your home for an amount of insurance equal to or greater than 80% of what it would cost to replace your property.

-- Repair Cost Policy-This type of policy allows you to replace, repair or rebuild your damaged property to a condition similar to what it was before the damage, using modern materials.
-This means that if you have plaster walls the walls, will be replaced with drywall.
-To buy this type of policy, you must buy an amount of insurance equal to the market value.
+- Repair Cost Policy– This policy allows you to replace, repair or rebuild your damaged property to a condition similar to what it was before the damage, using modern materials.
+If you currently have plaster walls the walls, will be replaced with drywall.
+To buy this type of policy, you must purchase an amount of insurance equal to the market value.
 In general, this type of policy provides less coverage than a Replacement cost policy.